electron/website/blog/electron-42-0.md

 });
 ```

+## Deprecated: `showHiddenFiles` in Dialogs on Linux

+This property will still be honored on macOS and Windows, but support on Linux
+will be removed in Electron 42.
+GTK intends for this to be a user choice rather
+than an app choice and has removed the API to do this programmatically.

 ## End of Support for 39.x.y

 Electron 39.x.y has reached end-of-support as per the project's [support policy](https://www.electronjs.org/docs/latest/tutorial/electron-timelines#version-support-policy).
 Developers and applications are encouraged to upgrade to a newer version of Electron.
 See https://releases.electronjs.org/schedule to see the timeline for supported versions of Electron.